dnvriend/reactive-frameworks/README.md

 Examples of threaded servers are:

-- Tomcat,
-- Jetty,
+- Tomcat
-- Undertow,
+- Jetty
-- Glassfish,
+- Glassfish
-- JBoss AS,
+- JBoss AS
-- Wildfly,
+- Wildfly
-- Websphere,
+- Websphere
 - ...

 ## Evented servers